PiotrPodsiadlo/RecruitmentSabre2019/README.md

 # RecruitmentSabre2019
-recruitment task for Sabre will be turned private after avaluation
+recruitment task for Sabre will be turned private after evaluation